mossgreen/mossgreen.github.io/_posts/2018-11-25-Spring-Certification-Spring-MVC.md

 **Spring MVC Request Life Cycle**

 1. **Filter**: The filter applies to every request.
-There are everal commonly used filters.
+There are several commonly used filters.
 2. **Dispatcher servlet**: The servlet analyzes the requests and dispatches them to the appropriate controller for processing.
 This is where DispatcherServlet implement **Front Controller design pattern**.
 3. **Common services**: The common services will apply to every request to provide supports including i18n, theme, and file upload.
 Their configuration is defined in the DispatcherServlet’s WebApplicationContext.
 4. **Handler mapping**: This maps incoming requests to handlers (a method within a Spring MVC controller class).
 Spring MVC will automatically register a HandlerMapping implementation maps handlers based on HTTP paths expressed through the `@RequestMappin`g annotation at the **type or method level** within controller classes.